victsomie/AngularHack/README.md

 2. The second way is you could actually pass a name as a string with an anonymous function.
 The third way is we can come in and create controller variables and initialize them all together

+## ROUTING

+This is so much useful when we want to load new views into our shell page.

+Two way for routing:
+1. Embedding the view as a script template inside the shell page.
+Then referencing it via its 'id'

+2. Having the Views on the server then tell Angular "the template URL fir what I want to load" and then you give it the URL to the server